tunglinwood/oasis/CONTRIBUTING.md

 Our aim is to make the developer setup as straightforward as possible.
 If you encounter any challenges during the setup process, don't hesitate to reach out to a maintainer.
 We're here to assist you and ensure that the experience is smooth not just for you but also for future contributors. 😊

 In line with this, we do have specific guidelines for code linting, formatting, and documentation in the codebase.
-If you find these requirements difficult or even just bothersome to work with, please feel free to get in touch with a maintainer — you can *@ziyi yang in Discord or @张再斌 in the WeChat group*.
+If you find these requirements difficult or even just bothersome to work with, please feel free to get in touch with a maintainer — you can *@doudou_wu in Discord or @张再斌 in the WeChat group*.
 We don't want these guidelines to hinder the integration of good code into the codebase, so we're more than happy to provide support and find a solution that works for you. 🤝

 ## Quick Start 🚀